Igalia/webkit-container-sdk/README.md

 ```

 Launch a new shell, or `source` your shell configuration files to verify, `${WKDEV_SDK}`
-now expects as intented - pointing to your `wkdev-sdk` checkout.
+now expects as intented - pointing to your `WebKit Container SDK` checkout.

 2. Create a new **wkdev** container for WebKit development